nourmohamed99/iti_terraform_final_project/README.md

 # Modules

 The project consists of the following modules:

+This structure separates your Terraform code into modules, each handling a specific aspect of your infrastructure.

 1. Networks Module: Manages VPC, subnets, route tables, security groups, and internet gateways.